madebykind/madebykind-v3/content/work/chapter.md

 <div class="w-full grid grid-cols-12 gap-x-2.5 gap-y-6 lg:gap-6 xl:gap-8">
   <div class="prose col-span-full lg:col-span-8 lg:col-start-5">

+  ## Welsh and English, with complete parity

+  Chapter serves communities across Cardiff and Wales.
+Every element of the brand and website reflects complete parity between Welsh and English, meeting legal requirements and serving their audiences properly.

-  ## User-centred design
+  ## User-centred website

-  Alongside their rebrand, we crafted a new website for them.
-This website needed to show Chapter as more than just a cinema or cafe.
-It had to give equal weight to Chapter’s full offering which incorporates much more across art, performance, community, and creative spaces and studios.
-The emphasis had to be on inviting guests into the venue and clearly helping them to access all of the events, screenings, performances, and services they had available.
+  The website needed to present Chapter as far more than a venue, while making it genuinely easy to find and book events.
+We designed and built a component-based system in Craft CMS, with flexible templates giving equal weight to cinema, performance, exhibitions and community programming across all devices.
+Chapter's team can build and manage content pages independently.

   </div>
 </div>